-Upon the completion of this offering, the the members of our nominating and corporate governance committee will be Mr. Carey, Mr. Krieg, and Mr. Marino, with Mr. Krieg serving as Chair of the committee.
-Our board has also determined that Mr. Carey, Mr. Krieg and Mr. Marino are "independent" as defined under NYSE and Exchange Act rules and regulations.
+Upon the completion of this offering, the the members of our nominating and corporate governance committee will be .
+Our board has also determined that are "independent" as defined under NYSE and Exchange Act rules and regulations.
 In light of our status as a "controlled company" within the meaning of the corporate governance standards of the NYSE following this offering, we are exempt from the requirement that our nominating and corporate governance committee be composed entirely of independent directors.
 We do not currently intend to use this exemption, but we may in the future decide to do so.